Global markets shudder over growing Russia sanctions

-The three major U.S. indexes were poised to open 1.2 lower across the board, which would wipe out much of the gains from Friday’s rally.
+Shortly after the opening bell, the Dow had shed more than 1.4 percent, while the broader S&P 500 index had given up 1.1 percent, wiping out much of the gains from last week’s late rally.
+The tech-heavy Nasdaq declined nearly 0.7 percent.
+All three indexes are down 7 percent or more year to date, according to MarketWatch.

 European markets were broadly in negative territory in mid-day trading, with France’s CAC40 declining 2.3 percent and Germany’s DAX giving up nearly 1.7 percent.
+Asian markets were mixed at the close, with most indexes notching moderate gains while Hong Kong’s Hang Seng index posted a mild decline of 0.25 percent.

 In recent days, the United States and its allies have moved to bar several major Russian banks from SWIFT (a global monetary transfer service), crack down on Russian oligarchs and prevent Russia’s central bank from bailing out the domestic economy.